jcervas/teaching/2023-2024/class-cmu-84-352/lecture-slides/The-Right-to-Vote.md

 - **Opposition to Wilson Amendment:**
-  - That the Wilson amendment sanctioned Black office-holding, as well as suffrage, only intensified the opposition. + Senators from the West were apprehensive that it would enfranchise the Chinese. + Several northeastern Republicans wanted states to retain the power to circumscribe the voting rights of immigrants. + Others argued that municipalities and states ought to be able to impose property requirements in elections dealing with taxes and financial matters.
+  - That the Wilson amendment sanctioned Black office-holding, as well as suffrage, only intensified the opposition.
+    - Senators from the West were apprehensive that it would enfranchise the Chinese.
+    - Several northeastern Republicans wanted states to retain the power to circumscribe the voting rights of immigrants.
+    - Others argued that municipalities and states ought to be able to impose property requirements in elections dealing with taxes and financial matters.

 ## “Republican Guarantee”

 - **Federal vs. State Power:**
-  - The most frequently voiced reason for opposing universal manhood suffrage was not that it would empower an “inferior” people but rather that it would produce a “radical and revolutionary” **transformation of the relationship between the federal government and the states**. + The Wilson amendment would vest that power in the federal government and in so doing alter the Constitution while undermining the autonomy and authority of the states. + Radicals replied that the “republican guarantee” clause of article 4 already gave the federal government the power to regulate the franchise.
+  - The most frequently voiced reason for opposing universal manhood suffrage was that it would produce a “radical and revolutionary” **transformation of the relationship between the federal government and the states**.
+    - The Wilson amendment would vest that power in the federal government and in so doing alter the Constitution while undermining the autonomy and authority of the states.
+    - Radicals replied that the “republican guarantee” clause of article 4 already gave the federal government the power to regulate the franchise.

 ## Federalism

 - **Balance of Authority:**
-  - Democrats, of course, were broadly committed to preserving the power of the states, but even moderate Republicans, in the Senate and the House, worried that the Wilson amendment would upset the balance of state and federal authority enshrined in the Constitution. + Such arguments offered critics of the amendment a convenient, apparently principled means of opposing franchise extension without sounding undemocratic or racist. + They also reflected a desire to shore up federalism in an era when the exigencies of war and the economic program of the Republican Party were shifting power toward Washington. + Faced with a choice between a narrowly phrased amendment and the possibility of no amendment at all, advocates of broad-gauged democratization surrendered.
+  - Democrats, of course, were broadly committed to **preserving the power of the states**, but even moderate Republicans, in the Senate and the House, worried that the Wilson amendment would *upset the balance of state and federal authority* enshrined in the Constitution.
+    - Such arguments offered critics of the amendment a convenient, apparently principled means of opposing franchise extension without sounding undemocratic or racist.
+    - They also reflected a desire to shore up federalism in an era when the exigencies of war and the economic program of the Republican Party were shifting power toward Washington.
+    - Faced with a choice between a **narrowly phrased amendment** and the possibility of **no amendment** at all, advocates of broad-gauged democratization surrendered.

 ## Opposition on Other Grounds to the 15th

 - **Widespread Intensity:**
-  - Opposition to the amendment was widespread and intense. + It was passed easily only in New England, where Blacks already voted, and in the South, where the federal government had already intervened to compel Black enfranchisement. + Elsewhere, battles over ratification were closely fought and heavily partisan.
+  - Opposition to the amendment was widespread and intense.
+    - It was passed easily only in New England, where Blacks already voted, and in the South, where the federal government had already intervened to compel Black enfranchisement.
+    - Elsewhere, battles over ratification were closely fought and heavily partisan.
 - **West Coast Opposition:**
   - On the West Coast, especially in California, opposition to the *Fifteenth Amendment* was fueled by the anti-Chinese furor that would sour the region’s politics for decades.
-  - Whites, including many working-class whites, feared that the amendment would: + Enfranchise the Chinese. + Encourage further Chinese immigration. + Lower the wages and living standards of white workers.
+  - Whites, including many working-class whites, feared that the amendment would:
+    - Enfranchise the Chinese.
+    - Encourage further Chinese immigration.
+    - Lower the wages and living standards of white workers.
     - State legislatures in the western states (excepting Nevada) refused to ratify the amendment, despite the tiny African-American presence in the region.

 ## (Un)remarkable

 - **Opposition to Broad Amendment:**
-  - What opponents of a broad amendment rejected in the end was the abolition of discrimination based on nativity, religion, property, and education. + They wanted to retain the power to limit the political participation of the Irish and Chinese, Native Americans, and the increasingly visible clusters of illiterate and semi-literate workers massing in the nation’s cities.
+  - What opponents of a broad amendment rejected in the end was the abolition of discrimination based on nativity, religion, property, and education.
+    - They wanted to retain the power to limit the political participation of the Irish and Chinese, Native Americans, and the increasingly visible clusters of illiterate and semi-literate workers massing in the nation’s cities.
 - **Henry Adams’s Observation:**
   - As Henry Adams astutely observed, the *Fifteenth Amendment* was “more remarkable for what it does not than for what it does